rl-institut/oemof-B3/README.md

 - pylint sends warnings and error about linting (PEP8) and also allows warning about imports order
 - black sends warning but can also fix the files for you

 You can perfectly use the 3 of them or subset, at your preference.
 Don't forget to edit `.travis.yml` if you want to desactivate the automatic testing of some linters!

+## License